stijn-dejongh/lovecraft_public_domain/raw_converts/cu.md

 were troubled when they noticed that in all the village there was not a cat to be found.
 From each hearth the familiar cat had vanished; cats large and small, black, grey, striped, yellow, and white.
-Old Kranon, the burgomaster, swore that the dark folk had taken the cats away in revenge for the killing of Menes&rsquo; kitten; and cursed the caravan and the little boy.
+Old Kranon, the burgomaster, swore that the dark folk had taken the cats away in revenge for the killing of Menes' kitten; and cursed the caravan and the little boy.
 But Nith, the lean notary, declared that the old cotter and his wife were more likely persons to suspect; for their hatred of cats was notorious and increasingly bold.
-Still, no one durst complain to the sinister couple; even when little Atal, the innkeeper&rsquo;s son, vowed that he had at twilight seen all the cats of Ulthar in that accursed yard under the trees, pacing very slowly and solemnly in a circle around the cottage, two abreast, as if in performance of some unheard-of rite of beasts.
+Still, no one durst complain to the sinister couple; even when little Atal, the innkeeper's son, vowed that he had at twilight seen all the cats of Ulthar in that accursed yard under the trees, pacing very slowly and solemnly in a circle around the cottage, two abreast, as if in performance of some unheard-of rite of beasts.
 The villagers did not know how much to believe from so small a boy; and though they feared that the evil pair had charmed the cats to their death, they preferred not to chide the old cotter till they met him outside his dark and repellent yard.

-  So Ulthar went to sleep in vain anger; and when the people awaked at dawn&mdash;behold! every cat was back at his accustomed hearth!
+  So Ulthar went to sleep in vain anger; and when the people awaked at dawn--behold! every cat was back at his accustomed hearth!
 Large and small, black, grey, striped, yellow, and white, none was missing.
 Very sleek and fat did the cats appear, and sonorous with purring content.
 The citizens talked with one another of the affair, and marvelled not a little.
 Old